MorenoLaQuatra/master-thesis-proposals/README.md

 The **main objectives** of this thesis are:
 - Analyze the state-of-the-art audio source separation techniques.
 - Leverage modern deep learning architectures to design a novel approach for audio source separation.
-Specifically, the goal is to apply the proposed approach to the task of separating speech and musical instruments in a music recording.
+Specifically, the goal is to apply the proposed approach to the task of separating different musical instruments in a music recording.
 - Demonstrate the effectiveness of the proposed approach using benchmark data collections (e.g., [MUSDB18](https://sigsep.github.io/datasets/musdb.html)).
 - (Optional) Extend the proposed approach to the task of separating speech and music in a music recording.